zachjesus/rosario_blog/content/posts/Graphing Shadow Libraries.md

 With my settings in Hyphe every website is represented as a node and every site it hyperlinks to gets a node connected by an edge.
 In fashion of the paper, I started with Monoskop for my first shadow library to scrape.
 Out of the all sites I visited, it has the most links to both popular and obscure digital libraries plus it is more up to date in information.
 I also crawled textz, Memory of the World and Annas Archive for their hyperlinks too.

-Here's the first result (try opening in a new tab and zooming out/in).
+Here's the first result.
+Try opening it in a new tab, zooming/scrolling around and maybe ctrl+f your favorite site.

 ![Graph of Monoskop, textz, Memory of the World and Annas Archive's Hyperlinks](/images/shadow_library_test_one.svg) *Fig 1.
 Graph of Monoskop, textz, Memory of the World and Annas Archive's Hyperlinks by Zach Rosario*